DePrettoM/EEGpal/README.md

 - cut EEG files
 - Export to another format

-It manage many different of file format like *.bdf, .set/.fdt, .eph,.ep, .sef, .ris, .freq, .mrk *.
+It manage many different of file format like *.bdf, .set/.fdt, .eph,.ep, .sef, .ris, .freq, .mrk, .eeg/vhdr *.
 The purpose is to offer a complement to the free software Cartool developed by Denis Brunet (University of Geneva, reference:
 Brunet D., Murray M., Michel C. (2011) Spatiotemporal analysis of multichannel EEG: CARTOOL.
 Computational intelligence and neuroscience, vol. 2011, 813870.
 DOI : 10.1155/2011/813870).
 It is also an alternative to the original EEGLAB GUI (reference: